What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Introduction

 \section{Introduction}

 \setitemize[0]{leftmargin=*} \setenumerate[0]{leftmargin=*}

-The semantic relatedness of two linguistic units---words, phrases, sentences, etc.---is a measure of how close they are in terms of their meaning \cite{mohammad2008measuring,mohammad2012distributional}.
-Though our intrinsic measure of semantic relatedness is dependent on many factors such as the context of assessment, age, and socio-economic status \citep{harispe2015semantic}, it is argued that a consensus can usually be reached for many pairs \citep{harispe2015semantic}.
+The semantic relatedness of two units of language is the degree to which they are close in terms of their meaning \cite{mohammad2008measuring,mohammad2012distributional}.
+The linguistic units can be words, phrases, sentences, etc. Though our intuition of semantic relatedness is dependent on many factors such as the context of assessment, age, and socio-economic status \citep{harispe2015semantic}, it is argued that a consensus can usually be reached for many pairs \citep{harispe2015semantic}.
 Consider the two sentence pairs in Table \ref{tab:distance-ex}.
 Most speakers of English will agree that the sentences in the first pair are closer in meaning to one another than \gr{those} in the second.
-When judging the semantic relatedness between two sentences, humans generally look for commonalities in meaning: whether they are on the same topic, expressing the same view, originate from the same time period, have similar style, etc.
+When judging the semantic relatedness between two sentences, humans generally look for commonalities in meaning: whether they are on the same topic, express the same view, originate from the same time period, one elaborates on (or follows from) the other, etc.

-The semantic relatedness of two units of language has long been considered fundamental to understanding meaning \cite{harispe2015semantic,miller1991contextual}; given how difficult it has been to define meaning, a natural approach to \gr{get at the} meaning \gr{of a unit is to determine how close it is to other units.} Semantic relatedness is also central to textual coherence and narrative structure.
-A large number of sentences in \gr{a document} are semantically related to each other, and this is a crucial component of meaningful communication.
-Automatically determining semantic relatedness has many applications such as question answering, plagiarism detection, text generation (say in personal assistants and chat bots), and summarization.
+The semantic relatedness of two units of language has long been considered fundamental to understanding meaning \cite{halliday1976cohesion,miller1991contextual}; given how difficult it has been to define meaning, a natural approach to \gr{get at the} meaning \gr{of a unit is to determine how close it is to other units.} \smm{Thus, unsurprisingly,} automatically determining relatedness has many applications such as question answering, text generation, and summarization \bl{(more discussion in \S\ref{sec:utility})}.